pdickson2/pdickson2.github.io/final.md

 ![final](final2.png)

 ## Discussion
-Overall, this project offers insight into an oversight in academic
+Overall, this project offers insight into an oversight in a piece of academic literature.

 Academic Sources:
 Data Sources: Demographic and Health Survey, Malawi Spatial Data Platform